Apartment bedroom with floor mattress, laptop, backpack, wall arts, plants, more

-5 Ways to Decorate Your College Apartment on a Budget
+5 Easy Ways to Decorate a College Apartment on a Budget

-Decorating your college apartment doesn't need to be an expensive ordeal.
-These five tips will help spiff up your new space without breaking the bank.
+Decorating a college apartment doesn't need to be expensive.
+These tips on furniture, art, and more can spiff up your new space without breaking the bank.

-When you’re living in an apartment that houses different college students every semester, there’s a good chance you’re going to find a few marks on the floor.
-Don’t waste your time, energy, or money trying to scrub set-in stains with pricey cleaning agents.
+When you’re living in an apartment that houses different college students every semester, there’s a good chance you’re going to find a few scuffs on the floor.
+Don’t waste your time, energy, or money trying to scrub set-in stains with pricey cleaning products.
 The easiest way to tackle a stained floor is to roll out a throw rug.
-Throw rugs come in almost every shape, size, color, and pattern imaginable.
-It should be easy to find a rug that matches your color scheme and suits your personal style.
+Throw rugs come in almost every shape, size, color, and pattern imaginable—it should be easy to find one that suits your personal style.

 2. Make use of multipurpose furniture